Sound Testing, Noise Impact Assessments, Noise & VIbration Control

-Thanks to NCSL’s experience in acoustics and noise control engineering, we are able to provide noise control solutions to clients across a wide range of industries and applications.
+NCSL have years of experience in vibration & noise control engineering.
+Due to this, we can provide noise and vibration control solutions to clients from a range of industries and sectors.

-This may be required to protect the hearing of employees, mitigate noise break-out to local communities or to simply improve the acoustic environment within workplaces.
+This can protect the hearing of employees, reduce noise break-out to local areas and improve the acoustic environment within workplaces.

-Whatever your requirements, NCSL can provide effective and innovative noise and vibration control measures to suit your needs.
+No matter your requirements, NCSL will provide effective and innovative noise and vibration control measures to suit your needs.

 Echo and Reverberation Control

 Echoes and can pose big challenges for understanding speech within rooms.
 Lots of echoes in the same space causes reverberation (the effect you hear in a large hall or church).
 This causes issues for speech intelligibility, communications, PA systems and hi-fi audio.

 Acoustic spaces for education, sport and music events tend to suffer most.
 This is due to their large size, hard walls and floors, and their square shape.
 This is also true of open plan offices and call centres, which also suffer from poor acoustics, leading to communication issues.